sarsiz/CORESTA/README.md

   6.teacher_data -> [t_no, t_name, t_username, t_password, t_email, t_department, t_shift]  t_no is basically the teacher id(Unique)

+#####Front end
   I used a tool Web Builder for designing the pages and then I modified the pages manually (by coding myself) according to my needs.
 Linking Front-end and the Back-end was very tough initially as I have never done that before.
 And now I do it quite easily.

  enter student details page background color is black after signin as teacher because of a small code mistake(can be easily rectified).
 Else everything is working.

+###My first project
 This is my first project and It was really very intresting to work on it.
 I will keep improving this project.
 Few features I have not yet added(ADD ons : Automatically sending email to the defaulters, sms notification, Improved UI, Student Sign in and more functionalities.)

  Any comments or suggestions are welcome :D